ge-high-assurance/RACK/RACK-Ontology/assist/bin/README.md

    $ check -v
    ```

+   The various checks performed by this tool are designed to be
+   extensible.
+Adding new checks for ontology invariants is
+   encouraged by both RACK developers and users.

  * `ingest_data` Loads the ontology model (from disk or RACK/Fuseki),
    a set of data recognizers, and then the data to be recognized,
    instantiating that data against the ontology model.
 Writes the